Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 4. In the Display Description field, enter a suitable description for the enrollment policy.

 NOTE: You must select a User Role and Device Role for enrollment.
-You can use a Fallback Device policy to allow enrollment based on the Role policy.
+You can use a Fallback Device policy to allow enrollment based on the Policy Engine Workflow.

 5. Click Save.